 (pronounced Bee AT ris), Nebraska.
 It is run by the National Park service.

 The farm was one of the claims filed on the first day under the Homestead

 Act of 1862.
 I didn't find it very interesting.

 Continuing southeast on secondary roads, lunch was at Camp Rulo in Rulo, Nebraska.
 The restaurant has large windows looking out on the Missouri River (something rarer then it should be).
 Rare Visions and Roadside Revelations had recommended the huge whole fried catfish, but I couldn't resist walleye.
 Food was so-so, the service wasn't that good, and the river really wasn't that pretty; but something clicked and I may stop there again

 The old supper club is almost beneath two narrow 375 foot bridges that were built in the 1930s.
 The drive across the automobile bridge was interesting.
 It is in pretty bad repair.
 I wasn't nervous, but wouldn't be surprised to hear the bridge has been condemned.

-Snow geese - Squaw Creek National Wildlife Refuge
+Snow geese - Loess Bluffs National National Wildlife Refuge

 Blue & white phases of snow geese

 Page 1 Page 2 Page 3 Page 4 Page 5